Bettors flocked to Jays ahead of Ohtani decision

 On Friday, with rumors of Ohtani's interest in Toronto swirling, the Blue Jays' World Series odds improved from 15-1 to as short as 8-1, behind only the Atlanta Braves and Los Angeles Dodgers, and bets poured in on the Jays.
 At BetMGM sportsbooks, nearly 85% of the money wagered on the World Series odds on Friday was on Toronto, and the bet ticker at Caesars Sportsbook filled up with wagers on the Blue Jays ranging from $50 to $500.

-"There were some pretty respected players that were betting the Blue Jays," Eric Fenstermaker, Caesars' lead baseball trader, said.
+"There were some pretty respected players that were betting the Blue Jays," Eric Biggio, Caesars' lead baseball trader, said.
 "Then, the soap opera took a different path."

 Later Friday afternoon, it was revealed that Canadian entrepreneur Robert Herjavec of "Shark Tank" fame was on the private jet being tracked to Toronto, not Ohtani.
 The next day, Ohtani announced on social media that he was signing with the Dodgers, and the motivation behind the surge of bets on the Blue Jays was gone.